 Before the neuro-optometric rehabilitation program begins, you’ll undergo a comprehensive eye exam to assess visual skills and determine whether visual dysfunction is present.
 Aside from visual function and overall eye health, Our doctors will also check for eye coordination, blurry or double vision, and any other ocular condition that could be causing symptoms.

 Once the cause of the condition is identified, we will recommend a customized treatment plan and treat it.
 In many cases, vestibular therapy will also be recommended to complement the visual treatment.
 Vestibular therapy is a special type of physical therapy aimed at restoring correct balance to provide relief for symptoms of dizziness.

 It’s important to be evaluated by a neuro-optometrist as early as possible following even a minor TBI.
 The sooner treatment begins, the greater the likelihood of success.
 That said, there is still hope for patients who suffer from symptoms caused by a head injury that occurred months or even years prior; we can still assess your situation and develop a course of treatment to help you recover now.

 No two patients are alike — if you’ve seen one head injury, you’ve seen one head injury.
 Each person experiences a unique degree of dizziness, balance issues, or vision problems.
 Some patients may require just a few weeks of treatment, while others may require something more long-term.
 The good news is that the improvements achieved by neuro-optometric rehabilitation therapy are generally long-lasting.

 How We Can Help

-If you or a loved one is experiencing any symptoms of dizziness or feeling off-balance, contact The Solution Center Vision Therapy Clinic for a consultation.
+If you or a loved one is experiencing any symptoms of dizziness or feeling off-balance, contact The Solution Center Neuro-Optometry Clinic for a consultation.
 Even if you’ve been told that your symptoms are stress-related, seasonal, or will fade on their own, having a functional visual evaluation can help rule out vision as being the root cause or contributing factor to your symptoms.